Dr Penelope Latey

 In 1988, Penny moved to Australia, teaching first at a local yoga centre, then at a professional ballet school before establishing Modern Pilates Studio in its current location in Naremburn.
 She was elected the founding President of the Australian Pilates Method Association, and presented the first formal Pilates Method Instructor Training Course in Australia.
 She has been teaching other instructors since the 1990s.

 Penny continues to study and develop her approach to Pilates, developing new exercises and techniques based on sound scientific understanding.
 In 2011, she graduated from the University of Technology, Sydney, with a Master of Science degree for her research into the role of Pilates in the correction of dysfunctional feet and associated effects on postural stability in the older adult.
 She has also written a book – Modern Pilates, published by Allen & Unwin – which is focused on helping students and teachers with their practice at home.
-Penny is currently undertaking a PhD on the “Intrinsic Muscles of the foot” at the University of Sydney.
+Penny recently completed a PhD on “Measuring and managing foot muscle weakness” at the University of Sydney, Sydney, Australia.

 Penny’s hours in the studio